relaycorp/ddos-report/src/content/docs/overview.md

 but can also involve virtual machines (VMs) from cloud providers.
 Every botnet is managed through a _Command and Control_ (C&C) system.

-Building a botnet requires significant time and effort.
-Consequently, attackers often rent botnets from third-party _booter_ or _stresser_ services.
+Bootstrapping a botnet requires significant time and effort, so attackers often rent botnets from third-party _booter_ or _stresser_ services.
 Interestingly,
-a quick search on [DuckDuckGo](https://duckduckgo.com/?q=best+booter&kp=-2) or [Google](https://www.google.com/search?q=best+booter) can unveil numerous such services, including more elusive ones on the Dark Web.
+a quick search on [DuckDuckGo](https://duckduckgo.com/?q=best+booter&kp=-2) or [Google](https://www.google.com/search?q=best+booter) can unveil numerous such services, with the more elusive ones available on the Dark Web.
 These services typically accept cryptocurrency and maintain no logs to safeguard their customers.
 Some even provide a free tier or trial, without requiring an account.